Gunman shot dead by officer after shooting breaks out at Mississippi Mudbug festival

 “We believe that individual that is deceased was actively involved in the incident that was reported regarding the gunfire and regarding the several shots that were fired.”

-The sheriff would not reveal the identity of the officer or which law enforcement agency they are affiliated with, saying it “will come out at a later date”.
+“At this time, we do not know what the motive is or exactly what happened,” he said.

-The five people shot are in a stable condition and are not thought to have been involved in the initial shooting or the events leading up to it.
+“We will find out exactly what happened.
+We will find out who’s all involved, and they should be held accountable and responsible for this very reckless incident.”

-Two other people were taken into custody and were being questioned by police over the shooting.
+The sheriff would not reveal the identity of the officer or which law enforcement agency that they are affiliated with, saying it “will come out at a later date”.

 The investigation into the shooting is still ongoing with the Mississippi Bureau of Investigation drafted in to assist.